sucodelarangela/empbank/README.md

 ## ⚙️ How to use it

-- Register to the app in the Register page (you can use a fake email);
+- The user registers to the app in the Register page (it is possible to use a fake email);
-- If the registration is successful, you will be redirected to Login screen for access;
+- If the registration is successful, the user will be redirected to Login screen for access;
-- In case you do not wish to register, you can enter the application with the emmail `teste@teste.com` and password `123456`;
+- In case the user does not wish to register, they can enter the application with the e-mail `teste@teste.com` and password `123456`;
-- On Wallet screen, you can add a new transaction by clicking the button on the top right corner;
+- On Wallet screen, the user can add a new transaction by clicking the button on the top right corner;
 - The new transactions will be shown on this same screen in the form of a table;
-- To search transactions, you can type directly on the search bar;
+- To search transactions, the user can type directly on the search bar;
 - To log out of the application, click on the welcome message on the top center of the screen.

 <a href='#top'>🔼 Back to top</a>